Jetpack Joyride: Gameplay

 The Stash also sells aesthetic upgrades such as character outfits and different jetpacks.
 Most of these items do not alter the gameplay in any way, though alternative jetpacks can be useful in achieving some of the missions (such as travelling a distance without harming any scientists).
 Limited use utilities are also for sale, as are gadgets and vehicle upgrades.
 Gadgets provide permanent enhancements for the player, but Barry can have only two gadgets equipped at any one time, however, they can purchase an item that permanently increases that number to 3.
 Players can also access their profile from within The Stash, view achievements on Game Center or Google Play Games, and purchase coins with real world money.

 At any time in the game, the player is provided with three missions, such as high-fiving (running past) a certain number of scientists, avoiding coins for a set distance, flying close to a certain number of zappers, or having a near miss with a set number of missiles.
 Each individual mission carries one to three stars, depending on its difficulty.
 When each mission is completed, the stars are added to the player's experience level and a fresh mission appears (unless the player has enough missions to make it past level 15).
 Once the number of stars required for the experience level are obtained, the player's level increases and a coin reward is given.
 Once the highest level is reached, the player receives one of 125 badges selected at random, showing that the complete set of missions have been achieved, and starts the game with new missions.
 The level titles (e.g. "Graduate", "Ninja", etc.) remain the same, but the level numbers increase, so a player will start from level 16 with the title "Badger".
 Players can cash in stars multiple times once they reach the title "Barry", to collect more badges and reach a higher level number.
 Mission unlocks allow the player to get the stars for a mission without completing the mission through gameplay, at the cost of 500 coins per star.

 Synopsis

 Barry Steakfries works as a salesman for a gramophone-making company, but the business is about to go bankrupt due to low sales.
-One day, as he walks down a street, sad because of the low sales, he finds one of the "top secret" laboratories of Legitimate Research and sees the Machinegun jetpack inside.
+One day, as he walks down a street, sad because of the low sales, he finds one of the "top secret" laboratories of Legitimate Research and sees the Machine gun jetpack inside.
 Dreaming of using the jetpack to do good, Barry bursts through the wall of the laboratory and steals the experimental jetpack from the clutches of the scientists, thus beginning the game.

 Barry's nationality is unknown, but he is usually depicted in tie-in media with an Australian accent.